Transitional Ministry Education - week I only

 Lodging will be at the Mercy Conference and Retreat Center.
 Participants can expect simple yet comfortable retreat-style accommodations in a suburban neighborhood with lush grounds for outdoor exercise and contemplation.

+There is no lodging available at Mercy Center for Sunday, April 26.
 Persons needing to arrive in the St. Louis area on Sunday due to travel plans will need to make their own arrangements at another hotel for Sunday night.

 Spouses, while welcome, are responsible for their own meals if they are not participating in the training.